 Justifiable Reasons to Deduct Part or All of a Security Deposit

-At the end of a rental term, Virginia landlords are required to return the tenant’s security deposit either in whole or in part.
-To get the entire security deposit amount, the tenant must return the dwelling unit in the same condition they found it.
+At the end of a property term, Virginia landlords are required to return the tenant’s security deposit either in whole or in part.
+To get the entire security deposit amount, the tenant must return the dwelling unit in the same condition they found it without damages exceeding normal wear and tear.

 Unfortunately, tenants don’t always get their full refund.
 Sometimes, they only get back a portion of their security deposit.
 Some of the reasons for this include:

-• Breaking the lease early.
+- Breaking the lease early.
 A lease or rental agreement is a contract, and both parties are required to uphold its terms until the end.
 Generally speaking, if a tenant breaks it early, there are repercussions.
 Among them is the requirement to continue paying the rent still due under the lease or rental agreement.
-If they don’t, the landlord has a right to deduct the appropriate amounts from the security deposit.
+If they don’t, the landlord has a right to deduct the appropriate amount of unpaid rent from the security deposit.

 In all the aforementioned cases, as a Virginia landlord, you have the right to make appropriate deductions from their deposit.
 In such cases, the law requires that a landlord to notify the tenants within 30 days of making that determination.
 It goes without saying that the notice must be written.

-If, however, the deduction is made 30 days before the tenant moves out, then there would be no need to notify the tenant.
+If, however, the deduction is made 30 days before the tenant moves out, then there would be no need to let the tenant know.

 Walk-Through Inspections

-If the tenant wishes to be present, then they must respond in writing.
+If the tenant wishes to be present for the inspection, then they must respond in writing.
 Next, the Virginia landlords will need to schedule the inspection within three days after the tenant moves out.
 During the inspection, a landlord must then itemize the list of deductions and give them to the tenant.

 Security Deposit Records